LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 One important distinction that can result in two different people having a slightly different results, is where they align themselves on "WCAG purity":

 * The folks at the lower end of that scale may just fail everything they believe or know to be an accessibility barrier, irrespective of whether it actually fails a WCAG success criterion (SC)
 * The folks in the middle of that scale will likely know something is not explicitly a failure due to loopholes or wording and still write the issue up.
-But they will explain that they are aware the wording of the success criterion "technically" allows this, but the "intent" of the success criterion combined with the obvious accessibility issue does not make this a non-issue and it should be addressed with a suitable level of priority
+But they will explain that they are aware the wording of the success criterion "technically" allows this, but the "intent" of the success criterion combined with the obvious accessibility issue does not make this a non-issue and it should be addressed with a suitable level of priority.
+There is of course some overlap here, in that sometimes it may appear that something fails due to ambiguous wording and these folks may believe it to be a failure and write it up as such.
 * The purists, these are folks that typically understand every bit of nuance, every pitfall and every loophole in the WCAG docs.
 Their reports will typically follow WCAG to the letter, they will likely write up other defects in advisories or similar

 When I first started testing websites, I was definitely at the low end of that scale, I was one of those "Which SC can I fail this against" folks.
 I believe my intent was pure, I wasn't failing things because the website would be better for me, I was failing them to make the website usable to people with disabilities.
 But, credibility is a thing, as I learned from highly-experienced others in the field, by reading their comments discussions or posts on various platforms.
 I began to understand this wasn't actually helping as much as I thought it was.
 The main concern here was, if I just failed something against a SC criterion just because it seemed the closest fit and I was called out on it, by a vendor, the rest of my report and myself could lose all credibility. [](https://www.youtube.com/watch?v=rBCR66aJZZc)